Nextiva / Blog / VoIP

 Analog to Digital: The (Short) History of VoIP

-At the time, long-distance phone calls were expensive.
-This eventually led to innovations in real-time digital voice networks.
-This allowed real-time voice conversations over early data networks.
-In the 1990s, the first commercial VoIP applications emerged, enabling voice calls to be made directly from computers.
+In the 1970s, researchers began exploring internet protocols to connect phone systems.
+At the time, long-distance calls were expensive, which led to innovations in real-time digital voice networks.
+In the 1990s, the first commercial VoIP applications emerged, allowing voice calls to be made directly from computers.
+Today, VoIP has largely replaced analog telephone lines, becoming a critical part of business communication systems.

 Technical VoIP Terminology